ipfs/in-web-browsers/OKR.md

-# IPFS in web browsers
-## Objectives and Key Results - Q1 2018
+# IPFS in web browsers: Objectives and Key Results - Q1 2018

 **WORK IN PROGRESS.
 This document will change.**

----

 ## Understand how IPFS _should work_ in web browsers